arequadt27/MECH289_Final_Project/README.md

 | `confusion_matrices.png` | Aggregated confusion matrices for all three models |
 | `all_models_f1_by_subject.png` | Per-subject F1 bar chart for all four models |

----

 ### Step 3 — 1D CNN

+> **Run this first** — see tip at the top of this section.

 ```
 python cnn1d_pipeline.py
 ```

 Trains a 1D convolutional neural network on raw multi-modal wrist signals (EDA, BVP, TEMP, ACC magnitude) resampled to a common 64 Hz grid.
 Each window is 60 seconds × 4 channels.
 LOSO cross-validation with early stopping and class-weighted loss.
+Does not depend on `wesad_features.csv` — reads directly from the raw `.pkl` files.
 Re-run `model_comparison.py` after this step to include the CNN in the combined comparison tables and bar chart.

 **Expected runtime: ~30–60 minutes (GPU recommended)**